5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/WiFi_Sonoma.md

-# How to re-enable previously supported Wi-Fi Cards in macOS Sonoma/Sequoia with OpenCore Legacy Patcher
+# How to re-enable previously supported Wi-Fi Cards in macOS Sonoma+ with OpenCore Legacy Patcher

 > **Applicable to**: OCLP 1.0.0+